neurogirl47/Jumya/README.md

 # Jumya
-A Quiz Game similar to jeopardy using Angular JS
+A Quiz Game similar to jeopardy
+Here I am just trying to create buttons using CSS and HTML